cadeheinberg/SKplugin/SevenKitsPlugin/src/me/cade/PluginSK/readme.md

 ### The most important class is Fighter.java.
 ```
-It stores all of the players stats and holds
-key methods that are used during the game.
+It stores all of the players stats and holds key methods that are used during the game.
-As the player plays progresses, their
-Fighter instance is updated respectively.
+As the player plays progresses, their respective Fighter instance is updated accordingly.
 ```

 ### A Fighter instance is created for every player that joins the server.